-Homes for the Future SA SFO Shaping our District H1 Assessment of Effects Local Plan: Strategy H1 Assessment of Effects Environmental A: Enhance landscape and townscape quality 0 Negative impact to mitigating and adapting to the + The policy now scores positive for enhancing landscape and townscape policy as B: Promote Biodiversity and Geodiversity 0 effects of climate change as more houses 0 the reference to SPD and gives greater emphasis to design.
-More negative effect C: Protect historic environment 0 means more waste will be produced, and 0 as more waste will be produced and the potential for utilising D: Mitigate and adapt to climate change -? the effects are unknown of the impact of this for energy is currently outside the District.
-Also negative E: Prudent use of natural resources 0 this at the time. - for prudent use of natural resources as the majority of homes F: reduce flood risk 0 0 will be built from brick to match the local vernacular.
-Economic G Ec: Reduce trips by car + Postive economic effects as the + More positive economic effect with H: Encourage sustainable distribution and communication systems 0 policy will deliver housing consistent with local employment + the growth of e-commerce and homeworking having greater influence.
+Homes for the Future SA SFO Shaping our District H1 Assessment of Effects Local Plan: Strategy H1 Assessment of Effects Environmental landscape and 0 impact to townscape quality mitigating and + The policy now scores positive for enhancing landscape and townscape policy as B: Promote effects of climate Geodiversity and 0 change as 0 the reference to SPD and gives greater emphasis to design.
+More negative effect C: Protect historic environment 0 more houses means more waste will be produced, and 0 as more waste will be produced and the potential for utilising D: Mitigate and adapt to climate change -? the effects are unknown of this for energy is currently outside the District.
+Also negative E: Prudent use of natural resources 0 the impact of this at the time. - for prudent use of natural resources as the majority of homes F: reduce flood risk 0 0 will be built from brick to match the local vernacular.
+Economic G Ec: Reduce trips by car + Postive economic effects as the + More positive economic effect with H: Encourage policy will deliver distribution and communication systems local employment + the growth of e-commerce and homeworking having greater influence.

-Homes for the Future SA SFO Shaping our District H1 Assessment of Effects Local Plan: Strategy H1 Assessment of Effects I Ec: to create mixed and balanced communities +? opportunities and reduce trips by car through homeworking. + Social availability of impact on sustainable transport to jobs and services impact on delivering specialist impact on delivering cespecialist with the second control of the s More positive social impact with more certainty of the wording of the policy, increased evidence in I Soc: to create reducing mixed and balanced +? health inequalities.
-Negative score health +? inequalities. relation to balance and needs for ageing population and retention of J: to promote safe communities - for promoting safe communities +/-? economically active.
-Negative score for promoting safe K: improve health as more persons could result in greater road as more +? communities as more persons could result in L: to enable improved community participation result in greater road + greater road casualties however reference to SPD will enable positive impact upon crime sensitive design and inclusion of reference to support for neighbourhood/parish housing needs survey enables improved community participation Changes subsequently made to submission draft policy: ition of up to dayoung and ecoreto achieving this port for local co ate evidence.
+Homes for the Future SA SFO Shaping our District H1 Assessment of Effects Local Plan: Strategy H1 Assessment of Effects I Ec: to create mixed and balanced communities +? opportunities and reduce trips by car through homeworking. + Social G Soc: improve availability of sustainable transport to jobs and services + Positive social impact on delivering specialist housing and + More positive social impact with more certainty of the wording of the policy, increased evidence in I Soc: to create mixed and balanced communities +? reducing health inequalities.
+Negative score +? relation to balance and needs for ageing population and retention of J: to promote safe communities - for promoting safe communities +/-? economically active.
+Negative score for promoting safe K: improve health +? as more persons could +? communities as more persons could result in L: to enable improved community participation result in greater road casualties + greater road casualties however reference to SPD will enable positive impact upon crime sensitive design and inclusion of reference to support for neighbourhood/parish housing needs survey enables improved community participation Changes subsequently made to submission draft policy: ition of up to dayoung and ecoreto achieving this port for local co ate evidence.
 The nomically active to s.
-Reference to p mmunities to prov new evidence o stay within the ersons with me supports the policy in Mitigation and Maximisation The policy seeks to mi opportunity to address Uncertainties and Risks Provision is largely through private house building industry which can be an unpredictable market.
-Short/ Medium/Long term impacts The delivery of large scale development will have the greatest influence on redressing the imbalance and phasing of the delivery of these will be crucial.
+Reference to po mmunities to prov new evidence o stay within the ersons with me supports the policy in Mitigation and Maximisation The policy seeks to mi opportunity to address Uncertainties and Risks Provision is largely thromarket. ough private ho use building indu stry which can be an unpredictable Short/ Medium/Long term impacts imbalance and phasing valuable part in meeting The delivery of large scale development will have the greatest influence on redressing the imbalance and phasing of the delivery of these will be crucial.
 Neighbourhood plans could play valuable part in meeting local need throughout the plan period.
 The benefits of the policy should increase during the plan period.
 Cumulative ed having regard to the rth and Cannock Chase